sinequa/sba-angular/docs/getting-started.md

 ⚠️ Copying the "app" object exposes a new application at the URL `<sinequa>/app/<app-name>`, but **it does not copy the application's workspace**, which contains the source code and build artifacts for the app.
 The new app will still be referencing the original workspace (See [server configuration](guides/2-server-config.html)).

-📝 Copying the "app" object is fine if you just want to customize the application's configuration and web services.

 ⚠️ While it is possible to copy the workspace as well, you should carefully consider Version Control and Continuous Integration for the long-term maintainability of your project (See our [Version Control](guides/5-version-control.html) and [Updates](guides/6-updates.html) guides).

-📝 Copying the "app" object is fine if you just want to customize the application's configuration and web services.
-If you copy the workspace and edit the source code, you should be comfortable with the following section.
+📝 To recap: Copying the "app" object is fine if you just want to customize the application's configuration and web services.
+However, if you copy the workspace and want to edit the source code, you must have a clear understanding of how to develop an application, which you can learn more about in the next section.

 ## Develop an application